 If you are changing providers, or can no longer afford your insurance, most insurance providers request a one month's notice.
 This, however, will depend on your specific policy and what was detailed in the contract.

 Technology has allowed customers to receive instant communication from providers when inquiring about certain insurance products.
 You can fill out your details on a provider's website and have a friendly call agent calling you within minutes to discuss your insurance needs.
-Are you looking for insurance or just a "look-see" -CLICK BELOW to find out just how fast you can receive a detailed insurance quote.
+Are you looking for insurance or just a look-see.

 Soft fraud is lying about certain criteria on your insurance policy that determines your premium.
 This may be your driving history, where you park your car at night, or whether or not you have a tracking device in your vehicle.